|Battletoads in Battlemaniacs|

 Number of Players: 1-2

-Battletoads in Battlemaniacs is a beat 'em up game developed by Syrox Developments and Rare Ltd. for the Sega Master System and published by Tec Toy and Virgin in Brazil.
+Battletoads in Battlemaniacs is a beat 'em up game developed by Syrox Developments and Rare Ltd. for the Sega Master System and published by Tec Toy and Virgin in Brazil in 1996.
 It is a port of a game first developed by Rare, Ltd. for the Super Nintendo.
-A Europe release was planned but scrapped just before release.
+A Europe release was planned in 1994 but scrapped just before release.

 The battletoads are visiting Gyachung-La fortress in northern Tibet where the Psicone Corporation is demonstrating their new virtual reality game system called TRIPS.
 A pig creature working for the Dark Queen and Silas Volkmire leaps out of the system and kidnaps Michiko Tashoku (dauther of Psicone Corporation's CEO, Yuriko Tashoku) and Zitz.
 The remaining battletoads enter the Gamescape to rescue them and stop Volkmire and Dark Queen's plans to control the world.